 Generally, you should take all of your usual daily medications.
-If you take Lamictal (lamotrigine), Trileptal (Oxcarbazepine) or benzodiazepines (Xanax, Valium, Ativan), please skip the dose you would normally take immediately prior to your infusion.
+If you take Lamictal (lamotrigine), Trileptal (Oxcarbazepine), benzodiazepines (Xanax, Valium, Ativan), gabapentin (Neurontin), or pregabalin (Lyrica), please skip the dose you would normally take immediately prior to your infusion.
 You can resume afterwards with your next scheduled dose.
 If you have medications that you only take as needed, such as benzodiazepines (Xanax, Valium, Ativan), opiates, or medical cannabis, it would be better that you NOT take these extra doses less than 6 hours prior to your infusion.
 You should also not drink alcohol the day of your ketamine infusion.

 What about nasal esketamine?

 Nasal esketamine (one half of the ketamine molecule) is more expensive and less effective than IV ketamine.
 It requires a two-hour observation in a clinic with each dose (you cannot take it home).
 Find out the truth about nasal esketamine here.

 All of our infusion rooms are private.
 We provide a warm, healing environment with reclining massage chairs and dimable lights.

 Do you have an article I can read for more info?

 Absolutely!
 Here is a recent article that Dr. Milbrandt wrote for Health & Wellness Magazine.